cssnr/parse-issue-form-action/README.md

 ## Known Issues

-- As previously mentioned, this currently parses raw content, therefore, will not parse check box/dropdown values, yet...
+- As previously mentioned, this currently parses raw content, therefore, will not parse check box/dropdown values, yet.
 - If a users uses `###` at the start of a line, it would be interpreted as an output.
 Will be fixed if an issue is opened.
-- If you use an IDE to validate actions, it will display the outputs as invalid since outputs are arbitrary based on input.
+- If you use an actions validator, it will display the outputs as invalid since outputs are arbitrary based on input.

-This is a **very** simple action, for more details see: [src/index.js](src/index.js)

 # Support